Paul Almásy: Work

 Almásy also associated with the nobility and bohemian society and documented their festivals and rituals.
 He was personally known to Otto von Habsburg and Baron Rothschild.
 Over the decades, he made interviews and reports with important people of contemporary history such as Menachem Begin, Nikita Khrushchev, Dwight D. Eisenhower, Charles de Gaulle, Benito Mussolini, Jawaharlal Nehru and the Shah of Persia Mohammad Reza Pahlavi.
 Almásy has taken remarkable portraits of many other personalities from public life, which have entered the collective memory - artists of various provenance are to be mentioned here as examples: Salvador Dalí, Alberto Giacometti, André Breton, Colette, Jean Cocteau, Jacques Prévert, Man Ray, Romy Schneider and Alain Delon and Yves Saint Laurent.

-As an "onlooker of world history" - a discreet, reserved, but never voyeuristic observer - of his time, he worked on an "archive of the world".
-His oeuvre can be viewed as such if you relate it to the subject of "human beings" because all continents, many different cultures, all social classes, and all human moods are represented in his work, which depicts the most turbulent times of the last century from the 1930s to the late 1960s.
+He is often considered an "onlooker of world history", working on an "archive of the world".
+His work featured largely turbulent historical periods from 1930s to the late 1960s in various locations, representing a broad spectrum of the human condition.
 According to his own statement, he had worked in every country in the world "except Mongolia".
-Almásy characterizes his way of working with an incredible understatement: “It was always chance that decided everything.
+Almásy characterizes his way of working as it always being “chance that decided everything.
 I never searched – my camera was the viewfinder, I was just the finder.”
-With this attitude, Almásy “found” quite a few images, which, in his opinion, say "more than a long report" in a single shot.
-Although not his primary aim, many of his images are characterized by breathtaking authenticity and simple beauty, revealing a very discreetly observing humanist behind the camera.
+Although not his primary aim, many of his images are characterized by authenticity and simple beauty, revealing a discreetly observing humanist behind the camera.

-After his time as a reporter, his work was wrongly only known to specialists for a long time.
+After his time as a reporter, his work was only known to specialists for a long time.
 The processing of his archive, which contains 120,000 negatives, is in the hands of akg-images and is far from over; what has been published in recent years shows, however, that the task here is to snatch the work of a significant figure in the history of photography from oblivion.
 In this context, in addition to more recent book publications, there was also an extensive exhibition in the Frankfurt Museum of Modern Art around the turn of the millennium, which was followed by others in Munich's Haus der Kunst and also in Budapest.
 In the spring of 2006, parts of his early work were in the Art and Culture Foundation Opel Villas Rüsselsheim in Rüsselsheim am Main.